basp/linie/src/Genie/README.md

 ```
 > Note that `math` is a `Type` here and we are still running in static constructor.

-Now when we need compile our math delegates, instead of using `System.Math` we will inject our custom type as here with the `sqrt` delegate:
+Now when we need compile our math delegates, instead of using `System.Math` we will inject our custom type.
+Below we are telling the `CreateStaticCall<T, T>` method to use our `math` type for the `Sqrt` operation instead of using the default `System.Math` type.
 ```
 sqrt = new Lazy<Func<T, T>>(() =>
     ExpressionUtil.CreateStaticCall<T, T>(math, "Sqrt"));